jakeyoung1995/web-design-system/README.md

 ### Web Design System
 --------
-Used with understanding of CSS Box Model, display and positioning, colors, and typography
+Created with understanding of CSS Box Model, display and positioning, colors, and typography